History of rape: Late Roman and early Byzantine era

 Attitudes toward rape changed when the Roman Empire became Christianized.
 St. Augustine believed Lucretia's suicide was likely prompted by her shame at being violated and her fear over possible accusations of complicity.
 He also suggests that it might have been an attempt to expiate her guilt over involuntary signs of sexual pleasure which had encouraged Sextus in his abuse.
 Augustine's interpretation of the rape of Lucretia (in The City of God Against the Pagans 1.19) has generated a substantial body of criticism, starting with a satire by Machiavelli.
 Historian of early Christianity Peter Brown characterized this section of Augustine's work as his most vituperative attack on Roman ideals of virtue.

 The first Christian emperor Constantine redefined rape as a public offense rather than as a private wrong.
 Since under Roman law raptus could also mean cases of abduction or elopement without the head of household's permission, Constantine ordered that if the female had consented, she should be punished along with the male "abductor" by being burnt alive.
 If she had not consented, she was still considered an accomplice, "on the grounds that she could have saved herself by screaming for help."
-As a participant to the rape, she was punished under law by being disinherited, regardless of the wishes of her family.
+As a participant in the rape, she was punished under law by being disinherited, regardless of the wishes of her family.
 Even if she and her family consented to a marriage as the result of an elopement, the marriage was legally void.

 Under the Emperor Justinian I, new penalties were enacted for the abduction (raptus) of nuns.
 Even attempting the abduction of nuns for marriage or sexual purposes was to be punished by death.
 Constantine's law against sexual abduction was changed to shift blame to the man, on the assumption that the participation of the woman, even if voluntary, was caused by male seduction.
 The law for other kinds of sexual violence continued to be handled by means of the older Roman legal principles governing cases of 'stuprum.'